You may have heard or read about people who make money by selling scrap metal. Is this a legit side hustle? And if so, how can you get in on the cash?

 This leads to our next question: What’s the best type of metal to sell?

 What Kinds of Scrap Metal Are Best to Sell?

-So, what types of scrap metal should you sell?
+According to Zippia, the average scrap metal service makes over $50,000 per month.
+So, what types of scrap metal should you sell to make the most money?
 The answer to that depends on the resources you have available.